Zambia Safari Ideas & Regions

 Best time for a Zambia Safari?

 Some of the Zambia camps are ‘closed’ during the rainy season from mid November to March.
 This due to the ground becoming too water-logged for safaris.
 But when the flood-plains dry out in April, the roads are remade into more remote areas.
 The seasonal bush camps are then reassembled.
 Typically the safari season lasts from May to October or early November with some localised exceptions.
 The Victoria Falls are a sight to behold for much of the year.
-Yet we don’t recommend staying on the Zambian side of the Victoria Falls from September to December as the water levels drop much more on the Zambian side.
+Yet we don’t recommend staying on the Zambian side of the Victoria Falls from September to mid January as the water levels drop much more on the Zambian side.